adamtow/record-text-to-speech/docs/English.md

 - **Show All Recordings at Startup**: Display all recordings when Record Text to Speech starts up.
 By default, the shortcut will display the last 10 recordings.
 - **Display Hints**: Show instructions before displaying the Speak Text action dialog.
 - **Check for Updates Automatically**: Check for updates when Record Text to Speech launches.
-- **Number of Recordings to Display**: If Show All Recordings at Startup is disabled, this preference allows you to set the number of recent recordings that will be displayed T launch.
+- **Number of Recordings to Display**: If Show All Recordings at Startup is disabled, this preference allows you to set the number of recent recordings that will be displayed at launch.
 - **Check for Updates**: Manually check for updates to the shortcut.
 - **Change Language**: Change the language for the shortcut.
 - **Back to Home**: Return to the Record Text to Speech Home screen.